 A taxpayer desiring to do a 1031 Exchange lists and/or markets his/her property for sale in the normal manner without regard to the contemplated 1031 Exchange.
-A buyer is found and a contract to sell the property is executed.
-Accommodation language is usually placed in the contract securing the cooperation of the buyer to the seller's intended 1031 Exchange, but such accommodation language is not mandatory.
+A Buyer is found and a contract to sell the property is executed.
+Accommodation language is usually placed in the contract securing the cooperation of the Buyer to the Seller's intended 1031 Exchange, but such accommodation language is not mandatory.
 When contingencies are satisfied and the contract is scheduled for a closing, the services of an Intermediary are arranged for.
-The taxpayer enters into an Exchange Agreement with the Intermediary, which permits the Intermediary to become the "substitute seller" in accordance with the requirements of the Code and Regulations.
+The taxpayer enters into an Exchange Agreement with the Intermediary, which permits the Intermediary to become the "substitute Seller" in accordance with the requirements of the Code and Regulations.
 The Exchange Agreement usually provides for:

-- An assignment of the seller's Contract to Buy and Sell Real Estate to the Intermediary. - A closing where the Intermediary receives the proceeds due the seller at closing.
+- An assignment of the Seller's Real Estate Sales Contract to the Intermediary. - A closing where the Intermediary receives the proceeds due the Seller at closing.
 Direct deeding is used.
 The Exchange Agreement will comply with the requirements of the Code and Regulations wherein the taxpayer can have no rights to the funds being held by the Intermediary until the exchange is completed or the Exchange Agreements terminates.
-The taxpayer "cannot touch" the funds. - An interval of time where the seller proceeds to locate suitable replacement property and enter into a contract to purchase the property.
-The interval of time is subject to the 45-Day and 180-Day rules. - An assignment of the contract to purchase replacement property to the Intermediary. - A closing where the Intermediary uses the exchange funds in his possession and direct deeding to acquire the replacement property for the seller.
+The taxpayer "cannot touch" the funds. - An interval of time where the Seller proceeds to locate suitable replacement property and enter into a contract to purchase the property.
+The interval of time is subject to the 45-Day and 180-Day rules.

+- An assignment of the Real Estate Purchase Contract to purchase replacement property to the Intermediary. - A closing where the Intermediary uses the exchange funds in his possession and direct deeding to acquire the replacement property for the Seller.